ChengshunShang1996/DEMGen/README.md

 - Other physical interactions (e.g. thermal) may also be related to the overlap between particles.
 - The shape of the particles is kept unchanged during and after contacts.

-## Implementation Details
+## DEMGen Dependencies

-DEMLab is fully written in the [MATLAB][matlab_website] programming language, and adopts the Object Oriented Programming (OOP) paradigm to offer modularity and extensibility.
+DEMGen is fully written in the [Python][python_website] programming language, and adopts the Object Oriented Programming (OOP) paradigm to offer modularity and extensibility.

+Please make sure you have installed Python3.X.X on your PC.
+Currently, [Python3.10.0][python310_website] is recommended, as other versions haven't been tested.

-For large-scale problems, it is recommended to check the [DEM Application][demapp_link] of the [Kratos Multiphysics][kratos_link] framework.
+For the dynamic generation methods, DEM calculations are required.
+The [DEM Application][demapp_link] of the [Kratos Multiphysics][kratos_link] framework is adopted here.
+By including the [external_libraries][web] to your

 ## Instructions